anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 •	Eclectic Hatha Yoga styles so you can develop your own path

-•	Ayurvedic holistic lifestyle training

 •	Accreditation by 2 professional bodies: Yoga Alliance Professionals and Yoga Alliance International

 •	Opportunity for further training in UK and India

-•	Chance to visit an experienced Ayurvedic doctor in Kerala for your own Ayurvedic cleanse and treatment
+•	Chance to visit an experienced Ayurvedic doctor in Kerala for Ayurvedic cleanse and treatment

 •	Invitation to join our philanthropic Yoga programme